j3susalonso/restaurantsdemo/README.md

  Simple application that finds nearby restaurants and shows the results on a Google map.

- This apps uses the following components, among others:
+ This app uses the following components, among others:

  - Fragments
  - TabWidgets